About Paul Flood

 When the crash came, it wasn't graceful.
 I went from corporate comfort to counting change for groceries.
 I sold one of my cars just to get the lights turned back on.
 And still, I drank.
 Every day.
 A little more than the day before.

 One morning, Brenda came into my office and said "please be here when I get home."
-She was not thinking I was going to leave her, it was her worry that I may do something drastic to escape my pain and myself.
+She wasn't thinking I was going to leave her.
+It was her worry that I might do something drastic to escape my pain and myself.

 When Brenda got home from work, we talked a bit and she said, "I'm calling your sisters for help," to which I replied, "Please do."